 The Whole Earth Children’s Zone is specifically designed for children ages 0-8 and their families to explore the wonder of our natural world through a variety of hands-on activities!
-This year we are excited to be a featured activity in the Week of the Young Child (April 22 – 29th) sponsored by First 5 Shasta!

 This area features over 8 different hand’s-on activities designed to help children understand the importance of our natural world and foster ways for them to connect with it.
 These activities will include bubbles, worms and other beneficial critters, habitats, plants, recycling and repurposing fun!
 The Children’s Zone is staffed with fantastic volunteers who are excited to share their passion and love of nature with kids of all ages because they believe that contact with nature is necessary for healthy child – and adult – development!